Adversarial Training Can Provably Improve Robustness: Theoretical Analysis of Feature Learning Process Under Structured Data: Conclusion, Limitations and Future Works

 In this paper, we provide a theoretical explanation why adversarial examples widely exist and how the adversarial training method improves the model robustness.
 Based on robust/non-robust feature decomposition, we prove an implicit bias of standard training that network mainly learns non-robust features, leading to adversarial examples.
 Furthermore, we demonstrate that adversarial training can provably enhance the robust feature learning and suppress the non-robust feature learning.
 We believe our theory gives some insights into the inner workings of adversarial robust learning in deep learning.
+However, we also believe that our results can be significantly improved if we build on a more realistic setup.
+For example, an important future direction is to extend our theoretical analysis to deep neural networks.
+Another interesting direction is to extend our theoretical analysis method to adversarial training based on multi-step gradient ascent algorithms, such as PGD.